pymag09/magnet/README.md

     * hot_key - `xdotool` emulates keys press.
 It's hot for new tab.
 Default key combinations for konosle and gnome-terminal is Ctrl+Shift+t
     * run_this - `ssh -l user `or your ssh wrapper(in case you use jump host).
     * layout_list - US layout is used when we need to type and execute some command.
 If you have more than one layout in the end of execution we need to revert layouts you use.
+* place all (mt.conf, consul.conf, static_inventory.yaml and other config for possible plugins) config files to $HOME/.mt/ folder
 * edit mt.conf.
 There are only two parameters.
     * plugin
     * cmd - path to console.sh script